citesmike-code/GLMM-2024-unweighted-model/README.md

 -	To generate the slope analysis reports, based on the posterior samples, open and knit the *SlopeAnalysis-Continental.Rmd & SlopeAnalysis-Regional.Rmd* files to create the html/pdf documents.

 # Change Log

+#### *2024-09-02*
+Removed the dependacies of R packages rgdal and maps.
+All maps are now produced using ggplot package.

 #### *2023-10-01*
 URL link to the SC77 Doc.
 63.1 added to the *README.md* file.